 Shopware is an e-commerce platform founded in 2000 in Germany.
 Shopware is most popular in Germany but is rapidly gaining market share in other European countries.

-Shopware provides complete flexibility for businesses to grow in various versions for both the B2B and the B2C market.
+Shopware6 provides complete flexibility for businesses to grow in various versions for both the B2B and the B2C markets.
 The latest Shopware 6 is available in the following version:

 Open source: This is a free version of Shopware.

 Professional Edition: This is a paid version of Shopware in which you will have to pay a one-time license fee of 2495 euros.
-Profession edition comes with more extensive functionalities as compared to the open-source version, including custom products and a more extensive CMS.
+The profession edition comes with more extensive functionalities as compared to the open-source version, including custom products and a more extensive CMS.

 Shopware 6 vs Magento 2: Which is Better